Ritam Nereda

 Ritam Nereda (Serbian Cyrillic: Ритам Нереда; trans.
-Rhythm of Disorder) is a Serbian and Yugoslav oi!/punk rock band from Novi Sad.
+Rhythm of Mess) is a Serbian and Yugoslav oi!/punk rock band from Novi Sad.

 History

 1980s

 The band was formed in 1986, by Boban Petronić (bass guitar, vocals), who previously worked with Vrisak Generacije, Fritz (guitar), and Pavke (drums), and having intensively rehearsed, they recorded their first demo recording, the song "Za Novi Sad" ("For Novi Sad"), the following year, at Pavke's Studio M. Due to the audience positive reactions to the recordings, the band, in an altered lineup, which featured Petronić (vocals), Četa (bass guitar), and P.J. (drums), and Slobodan Fekete "Barbun" (guitar), started performing, mainly in clubs.

 The selected recordings from the performances from this period were later released on the band's first official demo recording Oi Ain't Dead, released in early 1990 by the Belgrade record label Predskazanje Records.
 The demo, available only on compact cassette, beside live recordings, also featured studio material, recorded at the Barbaro and Matrix studios.